-LDAP (abbreviation for Lightweight Directory Access Protocol) is an open standard, vendor agnostic, industry standard protocol for retrieving and maintaining directory information services over IP network.
+LDAP (abbreviation for Lightweight Directory Access Protocol) is an open standard, vendor agnostic, an industry-standard protocol for retrieving and maintaining directory information services over the IP network.

 Also that LDAP is a protocol which defines the “language” used for client programs to talk to servers (and servers to servers, too).
 LDAP is a way of speaking to Active Directory.

 AD (Active Directory) is a directory service developed by Microsoft and provides a number of network-related services using standardized protocols.
 AD optionally supports Kerberos based authentication and supports LDAP versions 2 and 3.
 Also, it provides DNS based services.

 Related – What is Tree in Active Directory

 Active Directory provides the ability for the administrator to manage the administration and security tasks from a central location.
 It stores all information and configuration details in a centralized database.AD manages Windows devices through Group Policy Objects (GPOs).

 It is a centralized hierarchical directory database that contains information of all user accounts in the network.

 below table consist of key comparisons & difference in LDAP vs AD –

 |Philosophy||An application protocol for querying and modifying items in directory service providers like Active Directory, which supports a form of LDAP.||Active Directory is a database based system that provides authentication, directory, policy, and other services in a Windows environment.
 It is a centralized hierarchical directory database which contains information of all user accounts in the network.

 |Functionality||LDAP is one of the protocols you can use to communicate with Active directory||AD is a directory services database